Vehrik/FarOut/Characters/1-PlayDeck.md

 definitely beyond what the human body is capable of.

-    Brawn   :: Throw a car 20ft.
+    Brawn   :: Flip parked car, shoving it out by 20ft in the process.

     Speed   :: Slice the bullet whizzing towards your friend's head in half.